Government issues historic restrictions

 Not everyone was adhering to the clampdowns, however.

-On the same day that the Trump administration called on Americans to not gather in groups of more than 10 people and urged older people to stay home, Arizona, Florida and Illinois went ahead with plans to hold presidential primaries today.
+On the same day that the Trump administration called on Americans to not gather in groups of more than 10 people and urged older people to stay home, Arizona, Florida and Illinois went ahead with plans to hold presidential primaries today (see related story, Page 2A).
 Ohio called off its primary just hours before polls were to open.

 Beaches on Florida’s Gulf coast near Tampa stayed open, including one that was was flooded with spring breakers.
 Gov. Ron Desantis said he would leave it up to communities whether to restrict access to beaches.